-Cheap and Free Things to Do in Winston-Salem
+Free & Cheap Things to Do in Winston-Salem NC with Kids (2026 Guide)

 Forsyth County’s public library system offers weekly storytimes that are perfect for younger children.
 The Central Library downtown is especially family-friendly with its modern kids’ area and occasional performances.
 When school lets out for the year, my family loves attending the summer reading programs.
 Between all the different branch locations, there’s a free event nearly every day of the summer!

 While full admission to Old Salem comes with a fee, walking the cobblestone streets and enjoying the historic vibe is completely free.
-Kids love peeking into the old-fashioned windows, visiting the bakery for some sugar cake, and checking out the costumed interpreters.
-Bonus: On special weekends, some exhibits open for free or reduced pricing.
-You can view their calendar here.
+Kids love peeking into old-fashioned windows, checking out costumed interpreters, and stopping at the bakery for a piece of legendary sugar cake.
+Full museum admission has a fee; see their events calendar for free or reduced-price weekends. their calendar here.

-The North Carolina Museum of Art, Winston-Salem (formerly SECCA) offers a unique indoor experience with rotating exhibits that often include interactive or kid-friendly features.
-Admission is free for children 17 and under, with a small admission fee for adults.
-The James G. Hanes estate is adjacent to the museum, and is also free and open to the public.
-Some weekends feature family days with hands-on activities, as well as live music in the evenings.
-In my experience they do have limited operating hours, so check before you go to make sure they are open!
+The North Carolina Museum of Art, Winston-Salem (formerly SECCA) offers rotating exhibits with interactive features.
+Free for children 17 and under; small admission fee for adults.
+The adjacent James G. Hanes estate is also free and open to the public.

 Parks are perhaps the best example of free fun, and Winston-Salem is full of options!
-I’ll highlight a few below, but check out our park guide for a more comprehensive list.
+I’ll highlight a few below, but See our complete Parks & Playgrounds guide for the full directory.

 Salem Lake Park

 Bring the bikes, scooters, or just your walking shoes.
 Salem Lake has a 7-mile trail that’s stroller-friendly and scenic.
 The gorgeous lake is also stocked with several types of fish, making it a good spot for both pier and boat fishing.
+See our Best Fishing Spots in the Triad guide for more.
 Watch for turtles sunbathing or stop by the playground for a break.
 Parking is free, and there’s a picnic area if hunger strikes!

 Quarry Park